Projects We Supportsidecarpr2019-03-04T16:50:15+00:00

 BIONIC was developed in 2004 at Green Mountain High School in response to the suicides of four students, and equips students to reach out to those who are new to their school, students with extended illnesses, students and staff who lose loved ones, and those experiencing bullying and other challenges.

 BMTL provides economically disadvantaged children throughout Colorado with the opportunity to learn to play a musical instrument by collecting and repairing donated instruments, and awarding them to qualifying schools and music programs.

 The Center for Community Wealth Building aims to mobilize, facilitate, and coordinate community wealth building efforts with the practical objectives of widening community education on economic alternatives, enhancing diverse participation and fostering viable projects for the creation of just and sustainable jobs in the region.

-CERPSA is a non-partisan, science-based policy research organization that focuses on the reduction of human pain and suffering by improving the regulation of – and safe access to – palliative medicines and treatments through research, education, and outreach.
-Our mission is to help governments and communities create and maintain effective drug control policies so that they ensure safe access, prevent abuse and intrusion of the illicit market.
+CERPSA is a non-partisan, science-based policy research organization and podcast that focuses on the reduction of human pain and suffering by improving the regulation of – and safe access to – pain medicines and treatments through research, education, outreach, and reform.

 Challenge Denver works to inspire and re-engage Denver Public School (DPS) middle and high school students to their school communities by providing them with the experience of Challenge Day and follow-up programming and support.